Thomasaujoux/web-scraping/README.md

 ### How to change the .env file?

-You need to modify the .env file in which you can comment out the Auchan part or the Franprix part, depending on the site you want to scrape.
+You need to modify the .env file in which you can comment out, depending on the site you want to scrape.

 *PAGE* = This variable is used to filter URLs and determine whether the URL is page number 2, 3, etc. The programme treats this type of page differently to others, which allows efficient management of data processing.
 The algorithm will directly take the information from this page and look to see if there is a next page or not.
 To change this variable, all you have to do is look at the URLs of the site you want to scrape to see how the term page is written to indicate which page you are on.
 This variable will probably remain the same for the different sites.